 |Miss|| Signorina|| Signorina

 Keep in mind that there are many topics that come up in a “wild” Italian conversation, so having a good mastery of Italian vocabulary would be great.

 Learn Some Italian Idioms

-Idioms are conversational allies.
-They’re words or phrases that don’t translate literally (like “It’s raining cats and dogs!”) and native speakers often use them in daily conversation.
+Idioms are your best friend.
+They’re usually phrases that have meanings different from their literal translation like “It’s raining cats and dogs!”
+As you can imagine, native speakers often use them in daily conversation.

 2. Use Authentic Resources

 Let’s face it: Conversational language isn’t always the same as textbook language.

 Fill the gaps in your knowledge with authentic Italian resources to give you a better idea of how Italian speakers really speak.